Forest expansion of two-body partition functions for sparse interaction graphs

-There are two regimes which need to be discussed.
+As we have seen, multiple adjacent cycles can be reduced to a single cycle.
+This said, two different analysis apply, depending on the scaling of the number of adjacent cycles, $K$ and most importantly how number scales with $L$.
+We wish to show here that the upper bound can depend on this scaling, without however affecting the final result, e.g. the fact that the forest expansion applies.
 The first is the case for which $K$ is finite, and $\frac{K}{L}\rightarrow 0$.
 The second is when $K\rightarrow \infty$ and $L\rightarrow \infty$.
 It is easy to see that according to the bounds from the previous section, a graph is dense or sparse according to the limit of $K$ versus $L$.
 The value of $K$ can be defined via the dual graph.
 The dual graph $\mathcal L$ is the graph by which we replace every cycle by a vertex, and connect these vertices if two cycles are adjacent (e.g. they share an edge).
 Examples of cycle dense and sparse graphs are shown in Fig. \ref{fig:loopdense}. \ \\\ \\ \textbf{Definition 1} Let $K$ be the maximum degree of the dual graph of $\mathcal G$.
 We say that a graph $G$ is \textit{cycle sparse} if for $N\rightarrow \infty$, $\frac{K}{L}\rightarrow 0$.
 On the other hand if $\lim_{N\rightarrow \infty} \frac{K}{L}\rightarrow c$ where $c$ is constant and nonzero, we say that the graph is \textit{cycle dense}.\ \\\ \\

-What we wish to show is that what discriminates the quality of the forest expansion is exactly the sparse graph regime.